I've been writing online for over five years. I enjoy photography, bird watching, and computer programming.

 Buy Low, Sell High!

-Of course, it's scary to buy when things aren't selling....
+Of course, it's scary to buy when things aren't selling...
 What if this recession lasts a lot longer?
 Wouldn't it be better to save your money?
 What happens if you end up buying the wrong stuff that no one wants?
-The doubts are always going to be there and that's why this is a challenging business."Be fearful when others are greedy, and be greedy when others are fearful" -Warren Buffett
+The doubts are always going to be there and that's why this is a challenging business.

 Become a Trend-Spotter

-Ebay makes it easy to find out exactly what's hot.
-Check out Ebay Pulse for lists of popular searches, hot items, and information on trends.
+If you become a trend-spotter, it will be easier to figure out what to buy! eBay makes it easy to find out exactly what's hot.
+Check out eBay Pulse for lists of popular searches, hot items, and information on trends.

 However, the way to really profit on trends is to be one of the first people to spot them, or to cater to things that are hot when they are just warming up.